-Botswana’s former president Ian Khama appeared in a magistrate court in Gaborone on Friday and faced charges of unlawful possession of a firearm and receiving stolen property after returning from three years in exile.
-This comes only one month before the general election in which his rival and former deputy President Mokgweetsi Masisi is seeking a final term.
+Botswana’s former president Ian Khama appeared in a magistrate court in Gaborone on Friday to face charges of unlawful possession of a firearm and receiving stolen property, after returning from three years in exile.
+This comes only one month before the general election in which his former vice president and now rival, President Mokgweetsi Masisi, is seeking a final term.

 According to the Khama Foundation, the former president had traveled to South Africa in 2021 for a visit and decided not to return at the end of his visit due to threats on his life.
 Until Friday, he has stayed both in South Africa and Swaziland.
 The charges he is faced with were leveled against him in his absence.